dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 }
 ```

-In production code you'd need to check that the access_token is good and that the user Authorised alowed to run then endpoint.
-You'd also probably also move out the security details to applications settings
+In production code you'd need to check that the access_token is good and that the user is uthorised to access then endpoint.
+You'd also probably also move the security details out to applications settings (if only to stop you accidently checking them into GitHub).

 ## Running the Code

-For client development server I simply installed npm package lite-server configured to port 8000
+For a client development server I simply installed npm package 'lite-server' configured to port 8000

-For the backend you'll need to create a HTTP function, set the method to GET and then install the 2 npm dependencies; goto to "Functions App Settings" -> "Console" and then cd to the folder for your function and ```npm install jsonwebtoken request```.
+For the backend you'll need to create a HTTP Function with the method set to GET.
+You'll needto install the 2 npm dependencies; goto to "Functions App Settings" -> "Console" and then 'cd' to the folder for your function and ```npm install jsonwebtoken request```.
 You'll also need to set up CORS in the App Settings by adding your client URL - eg ```localhost:8000```.
-Copy the function URL to the SPA code.
+Finally, copy the function URL to the SPA code.

 ## Observations

 While this works just fine I'm concerned about speed.
-It takes a second or two to respond (ignoring the Function warm up time afte a period of inactivity).
-I don't think the speed will be the Function code execution but rather the cumulative over the wire and response.
+It takes a second or two to respond (ignoring the Function warm up time after a period of inactivity).
+I don't think the speed will be the Function code execution, but rather the cumulative over-the-wire and response times.
 I also need to check the geographic regions all align (Europe in my case).

-As this is a serverless backend with no state storage the same code will run for every endpoint.
-Apart form the speed concern we can be more DRY by moving the code to get the access_token into a module shared by all the Functions in the Function App.
+As this is a serverless backend with no state storage the same code will run for every similar endpoint.
+Apart from the speed concern, we can tidy up the code to be more DRY by moving the code to get the access_token into a module shared by all the Functions in the Function App.
+Or even making it a npm package.

-Do let me know if you have any comments or optimisation.
+Please do ping me if you have any comments or optimisations.